Shopify/themekit/docs/index.md

 ---
 # Shopify Theme Kit

-Theme Kit is a single binary that has no dependencies.
+Theme Kit is a command line tool for shopify themes.
 Download the application and with a tiny bit of setup you’re off to the theme creation races.

 Using Theme Kit will enable you to